SYLLABUS

 Discussion questions: You should feel free to work with others on the discussion questions.
 As you work with others, keep in mind that the goal is not just getting a solution to the problem, but learning how to solve the problem yourself.

-Programming assignments: You may discuss the requirements and strategies of a programming assignment with others in the class, but you should not look at code belonging to anyone else or make your code available to anyone other than yourself.
+Programming assignments: You may discuss the requirements and strategies of a programming assignment with others in the class, but you should not look at code belonging to anyone else or make your code available to anyone other than yourself unless you are working as a team with the permission of your instructor.
+Some assignments will allow you to use AI, while others should be done on your own so that you learn specific concepts and techniques; the assignment should make this clear, but if you are in any doubt, ask your instructor.
 If you have code-specific questions you should address them to a course TA or computer science faculty member only.
-You should acknowledge in your program documentation any help you receive.
+You should acknowledge in your program documentation any help you receive, including help from AI.

-Exams and quizzes should be entirely your own work, unless specified.
+Reflections, quizzes, and tests should be entirely your own work.

 Penalties for a first violation of the Honor System in this course may include receiving no credit for an assignment, a lowered course grade, or failure of the course.
 Depending on the severity of the incident, a report may be sent to the Dean's Office, which may result in additional consequences, including suspension from the College.
 Any subsequent violation will result in immediate failure of the course.